Nintendo thumb: Wii shoulder

-Achilles wii-itis
+Achilles Wii-itis

 Based on case reports, Achilles tendon injuries can happen with different degrees of severity while playing Wii.
 These injuries may include tear or complete rupture of Achilles tendon.
-The rupture of the tendon will require surgery, while minor tears can be addressed with non-surgical treatments like physical therapy and use of NSAIDs In 2009, a case report was published describing a 42-year-old woman who tore her left Achilles tendon after stretching her leg on her Wii Fit board.
+The rupture of the tendon will require surgery, while minor tears can be addressed with non-surgical treatments like physical therapy and use of NSAIDs.
+In 2009, a case report was published describing a 42-year-old woman who tore her left Achilles tendon after stretching her leg on her Wii Fit board.

-PlayStation-Related Injuries
+PlayStation-related injuries

-PlayStation Thumb
+PlayStation thumb

-PlayStation Thumb is defined similar to Nintendo Thumb, where it refers to a repetitive strain injury (RSI) caused by excessive use of a PlayStation controller.
+PlayStation thumb is defined, similarly to Nintendo thumb, as a repetitive strain injury (RSI) caused by excessive use of a PlayStation controller.
 This condition includes blistering of the thumbs due to excessive use of pressure and friction with the PlayStation controller during gameplay.
 There is also hardening of the skin on the thumb (lichenified hyperkeratotic papules) causing the skin to appear leathery.
 It can also be accompanied by changes to the nail, such as the nail plate lifting from the skin.
 Other symptoms include stiffness, swelling, pain, and tingling in the arm joints such as wrists, elbows, and shoulders.

-The first case of PlayStation Thumb was recognized in a letter to an editor in 2004 from a 9-year-old boy.
+The first case of PlayStation thumb was recognized in a letter to an editor in 2004 from a 9-year-old boy.
 The boy played PlayStation 2 in a rapid manner for about 20 minutes and felt his thumb become numb and a blister formed.
 After ceasing gameplay for one week, the thumb healed.
 Several other cases have been published as well.
 A study involving 120 students in South Africa followed up on the 2004 correspondence and found that 7 of the 17 girls and 8 of the 28 boys who played PlayStation had symptoms of PlayStation Thumb.